TelegramBots/Telegram.Bot.Framework/README.md

 ## Examples

-Have a look at the [Sample app](./src/NetTelegram.Bot.Sample/) to see some examples.
+Have a look at the [Sample app](./src/Telegram.Bot.Sample/) to see some examples.

-## Credits

-Special thanks to [Dmitry Popov](https://github.com/justdmitry) for building [NetTelegramBotApi](https://github.com/justdmitry/NetTelegramBotApi) library.